 As with most other types of LATEX documents, it is easiest to work from and modify an existing document to meet your needs.
 As such, the course website has a copy in both .pdf and .tex format of the short presentation given at the beginning of class today.
-Also provided is Tantau's user guide to the class (similar to the 'Not So Short' LATEX guide that is in hard copy at each terminal), as well as a terser and more basic guide.
-Peruse these to learn of the innumerable wondrous things that Beamer can do for you.
+Also provided on the website are a short (by Smith) and a longer (by Tantau himself) documentation on the class.
+Peruse both of these (but do not print them out) to learn of the innumerable wondrous things that Beamer can do for you.

 Spend some time on the first day amending the existing document, changing things like color, content, and format, perhaps adding and removing slides.
-Important Note: While you have the document at hand, you don't have the files KidPic.jpg, snakes.pdf, etc., so you'll need to replace these in the document with files of your own.
+Important Note: While you have the document at hand, you don't have the files ThesisNUFTO.eps, cheers.jpg, or snakesonaplane.pdf, so you'll need to replace these in the document with files of your own.
 Make sure that the relevant files are in the same folder as the document that you are creating, just as you would with any graphics files in an ordinary LATEX document.